toby1984/git-redmine-hook/README.txt

 (C) 2011-07-03 , tobias.gierke@code-sourcery.de

 This is a little Scala program I wrote for
-GIT / Redmine integration (tested against Redmine 2.2.0).
+GIT / Redmine integration (tested against Redmine 2.2.0 and Redmine 3.0.1).

 *RANT ON*